whenparty/www/README.md

 # WhenParty Website (www)

-Static website service for nii.au / www.nii.au
+Static website service

 ## Architecture

 This service is part of the WhenParty multi-repo infrastructure.
-See [PROJECT_OVERVIEW.md](PROJECT_OVERVIEW.md) for full architecture details.
+See the architecture overview in the `whenparty/infra` repository (`PROJECT_OVERVIEW.md`) for full details.

 ### Deployment Flow